mozilla/addons-server/docs/topics/install-olympia/troubleshooting.rst

     *** LITTLECMS support not available
     --------------------------------------------------------------------

-If you don't then this suggests PIL can't find your image libraries:
+If you don't then this suggests Pillow can't find your image libraries:

 To fix this double-check you have the necessary development libraries installed first (e.g: ``sudo apt-get install libjpeg-dev zlib1g-dev``)